ParabolInc/parabol/README.md

 $ yarn dev
 ```

+By default, the app will run at: http://localhost:3000/

 If `yarn db:start` failed and `localhost:5050` isn't working, a docker
 container, volume or image may be corrupted and need to be pruned.